-“I beseech your forgiveness,” he said, “for the remarks that I made yesterday to you.
+“I beseech your forgiveness,” he said, “for the remarks that I addressed to you yesterday.
 They were unkind.
-I have reflected since then, and I have come to understand why you love burrows.
+I have reflected since then, and I have come to understand why you love Burrows.
 It is an ill taste; you must get over it.”

 “Sir Hare,” I replied, “I think it hardly more ill than you.”